streembit/streembit/README.md

 (Use the develop branch and readme for now).

 **streembitui**

-The Streembit user interface.
-Cross platform, Windows, Linux and MAC OS X desktop application with video chat, audio calls, text chat, file transfering, screen sharing, and the ability to connect to Internet of Things devices. https://github.com/streembit/streembitui
+Streembit user interface.
+Web based and Cross platform, Windows, Linux and MAC OS X desktop application with video chat, audio calls, text chat, file transfering, screen sharing, and the ability to connect to Internet of Things devices. https://github.com/streembit/streembitui